filippetrovic/score-keeper-kata/README.md

 # Score Keeper Kata

-Score Keeper Kata in Java.
+Score Keeper Kata in Java with "No Primitives" constraint.
 [Read more](http://kata-log.rocks/score-keeper-kata).

 ## Problem